 - Line a baking sheet with parchment paper and dust with flour.
 Divide the dough into 12 equal pieces, shape them into balls and then place them on the prepared baking sheet.
 Cover with plastic and let rest until doubled in size, about 2 hours.

-- To make the superfine vanilla sugar: blend 1 cup sugar with vanilla seeds scraped from 1 vanilla pod.
+- Blend 1 cup sugar with vanilla seeds scraped from 1 vanilla pod.
 Set aside.

 - Once the doughnuts have cooled slightly, pierce the "seam" of the doughnut with a paring knife, creating a pocket for the filling.
 Use a pastry bag with a round tip (make sure it is big enough for any fruit to fit through) or use a gallon-sized plastic bag as Amber does.
 Fill each doughnut.